sp5wiz/Surface-pro-5-opencore/README.md

 *notes*

 add -v for verbose to your boot args if you cannot boot.
 This will not fix the issue, but will help you troubleshoot.

+ I am sincerely sorry about the ._ finder junk, delete them at your own risk.

 *Known Issues*